EU opens in-depth inquiry into Orange's bid for Jazztel

-BRUSSELS (Reuters) - EU antitrust regulators have decided to expand their investigation of Orange’s planned 3.4 billion euro ($4.2 billion) bid for broadband specialist Jazztel in Spain.
+BRUSSELS (Reuters) - EU antitrust regulators have decided to expand their investigation of Orange’s (ORAN.PA) planned 3.4 billion euro ($4.2 billion) bid for broadband specialist Jazztel JAZ.MC in Spain.

-Orange, France’s largest telecom group, wants to boost its strength in Spain where it competes with market leader Telefonica and Vodafone.
+Orange, France’s largest telecom group, wants to boost its strength in Spain where it competes with market leader Telefonica (TEF.MC) and Vodafone (VOD.L).

 The European Commission said in a statement on Thursday that it had opened an in-depth investigation into the plan, giving it 90 working days until April 24 to take a decision.